 The Company believes that it should appoint personnel who are valuable to our management decisions as a director, regardless of gender or internationality.
-As for the female director, one outside director was elected at the Ordinary General Meeting of Shareholders on June 24th.
+As for the female director, one outside director is elected.
 In the future, the company will continue its efforts to promote female employees to management positions so that we can have female directors from within the company.
 There is no foreign director.
-Because, in light of the fact that there are inadequate internal systems, including language support, and that most of our current overseas sales ratio of approximately 30% is from Japan, the Company believes that there is no need to do so.
+Because, in light of the fact that there are inadequate internal systems, including language support, and that most of our current overseas sales ratio of approximately 35% is from Japan, the Company believes that there is no need to do so.
 The Company believes that it will take time to appoint women and foreigners as internal directors, but the Company intends to continue to discuss the inclusion of women and foreigners among the candidates for outside directors at the Nomination Advisory Committee as an issue to be studied in the future.